-John M. Engquist, our Chief Executive Officer, and his sister, Kristan Engquist Dunne, each have a 29.2% beneficial ownership interest in a joint venture, from which we previously leased our Baton Rouge, Louisiana and Kenner, Louisiana branch facilities during the years ended December 31, 2012 and 2011.
+John M. Engquist, our Chief Executive Officer, and his sister, Kristan Engquist Dunne, each have a 29.2% beneficial ownership interest in a joint venture, from which we previously leased our Baton Rouge, Louisiana branch facility during the year ended December 31, 2012.
 Four trusts in the names of the children of John M. Engquist and Kristan Engquist Dunne hold in equal amounts interests totaling 16.6% of such joint venture.
 The remaining 25% interest is beneficially owned by Mr. Engquist's mother.
-We paid such entity a total of \$0.2 million, \$0.2 million and \$0.3 million in lease payments for the years ended December 31, 2013, 2012 and 2011, respectively.
-On January 11, 2011, we purchased the Kenner, Louisiana branch facility from the joint venture for approximately \$1.6 million.
-The Baton Rouge lease expired on its terms effective December 31, 2012.
+We paid such entity a total of \$0.2 million for the year ended December 31, 2012.
+The lease on the Baton Rouge facility expired on its terms effective December 31, 2012.

 Mr. Engquist has a 50.0% ownership interest in T&J Partnership from which we lease our Shreveport, Louisiana facility.
 Mr. Engquist's mother beneficially owns 50% of the entity.
-In 2013, 2012 and 2011, we paid T&J Partnership a total of approximately \$0.2 million each year in lease payments.
+In 2014, 2013 and 2012, we paid T&J Partnership a total of approximately \$0.2 million each year in lease payments.

-We are party to aircraft charter arrangements with Gulf Wide Aviation, in which Mr. Engquist has a 62.5% ownership interest.
+During the years ended December 31, 2013 and 2012, we were party to aircraft charter arrangements with Gulf Wide Aviation, in which Mr. Engquist has a 62.5% ownership interest.
 Mr. Engquist's mother and sister hold interests of 25% and 12.5%, respectively, in this entity.
-We pay an hourly rate plus fuel and expenses to Gulf Wide Aviation as well as a management service fee to an unrelated third party for the use of the aircraft by various members of our management.
-In each of the years ended December 31, 2013, 2012 and 2011, our payments in respect of charter (and related) costs to Gulf Wide Aviation totaled approximately \$0.2 million, \$0.5 million and \$0.4 million, respectively.
+Under those arrangements, we paid an hourly rate plus fuel and expenses to Gulf Wide Aviation as well as a management service fee to an unrelated third party for the use of the aircraft by various members of our management.
+In each of the years ended December 31, 2013 and 2012, our payments in respect of charter (and related) costs to Gulf Wide Aviation totaled approximately \$0.2 million and \$0.5 million, respectively.
 During the third quarter of 2013, the Company ceased operating under the Gulf Wide Aviation charter arrangement in accordance with the terms thereof and began using charter services from an unaffiliated third party.

 Mr. Engquist has a 31.25% ownership interest in Perkins-McKenzie Insurance Agency, Inc. ("Perkins-McKenzie"), an insurance brokerage firm.
 Mr. Engquist's mother and sister have a 12.5% and 6.25% interest, respectively, in Perkins-McKenzie.
 Perkins-McKenzie brokers a substantial portion of our commercial liability insurance.
 As the broker, Perkins-McKenzie receives from our insurance provider as a commission a portion of the premiums we pay to the insurance provider.
-Commissions paid to Perkins-McKenzie on our behalf as insurance broker totaled approximately \$0.7 million, \$0.6 million and \$0.5 million for the years ended December 31, 2013, 2012 and 2011, respectively.
+Commissions paid to Perkins-McKenzie on our behalf as insurance broker totaled approximately \$0.8 million, \$0.7 million and \$0.6 million for the years ended December 31, 2014, 2013 and 2012, respectively.